limitedeternity/MathNote/README.md

 ## Getting started:

-1) Check out [Releases](https://github.com/limitedeternity/MathNote/releases) and download package corresponding your OS and arch.
+1) Check out [Releases](https://github.com/limitedeternity/MathNote/releases) and download package corresponding to your OS and architecture.

 2) Click `Info` tab in MathNote.